Improved Dwarf Meyer Lemon Trees

 As low as $54.95

 Availability: In stock

 Grow the Most Popular Lemon Indoors and Out

 Sometimes called the perfect lemon tree, Dwarf Meyer Lemon Trees tolerate versatile growing conditions and produces outstanding fruit.
 It would be equally spectacular as a houseplant, ornamental patio plant or as a focal point in your yard.

 The Dwarf Meyer Lemon Tree is not available in stores, you've got to grow your own to enjoy them.
 Fortunately, the Dwarf Meyer Lemon Tree grows well in containers, and adjusts to a wide variety of growing conditions

-Dwarf Meyer Lemon Trees can reach 10 feet, but will easily adjust to less than 4 feet indoors.
-Just when you think the beauty of summer and excitement of fall harvests are done, your Meyer Lemon will surprise you with a November bloom…and repeat it again in the spring!
+Dwarf Meyer Lemon Trees are easily pruned to less than 4 feet indoors.
+Just when you think the beauty of summer and excitement of fall harvests are done, your Meyer Lemon will surprise you with a November bloom...and repeat it again in the spring!

 The dainty white flowers will charm you with their delicate purple base, while their intense citrus fragrance will fill your home or yard with their captivating scent.
 After the blooms pass, clusters of lemons will appear and begin to ripen.

 When not in bloom, your lemon tree will continue to delight with its glossy leaves of deep green and upright, compact appearance.